dji-sdk/Onboard-SDK/Onboard_API_Doc/en/StepToActivateOnboardSDK.md

 >Note: that you need to restart the simulation if the aircraft is disconnected from your PC.

 ## 5. Connect Your Mobile Device
 Ensure your Android or iOS mobile device has an internet connection, and connect it to the remote controller.
-Launch the DJI GO or DJI Pilot app.
+Launch the DJI GO app.

 ## 6. Connect Your Onboard Devices
 Connect your onboard devices to the aircraft’s UART ports.